 How long is the Local 3 apprenticeship?

 Local 3 M Division apprenticeship is a five-year (10-period) program through the Joint Industry Board (JIB) and the Electrical Industry Training Center in Long Island City.
-Apprentices progress through pay percentages from approximately 40% of journeyman rate in period 1 to approximately 90% in period 10.
-Application windows open through the JIB and are competitive.
+Apprentices progress through a percentage of the journeyman rate that rises every six months, starting near 40% in period 1.
+The exact step percentages are set by the Joint Apprenticeship and Training Committee; application windows open through the JIB and are competitive.

 How do I get into IBEW Local 3?